Wrobelax/sales_analysis_etl/README.md

 ### Sale Per Month
 * **File:** "sale_per_month.png"
 * **Description:** Bar chart showing sum of sales per month.
 * **Conclusion:** Highest sale occurs in November and drops to the lowest in december.
-This might be counterintuitive to the fact that winter christmas usually notes spike in sales.
+This might be counterintuitive to the fact that holiday season usually notes spike in sales.

 ![sale_per_month.png](outputs/sale_per_month.png)